vladpaunescu/CarND-Semantic-Segmentation/README.md

 ### Summaries

-We added summaries for `Total Loss` and `Learning Rate` which are logged each epoch:
+We added summaries for `Total Loss` and `Learning Rate` which are logged at each epoch:

 ```python